How to Build a Door Frame

 Finishing the Door Frame

 Check the door frame to make sure that no nails are protruding and that the studs are smooth.
-Pound down any protruding nails.
+Nail down any protruding nails.
 The door frame is now ready for either a prehung door or for the construction of a door casing from scratch.